elgrons/CovidTrackingApp.Solution/README.md

 ### Project Overview
 This web application:
-* Displays a Grid / Table of Cases of Covid by State using the [https://covidtracking.com/data/api](COVID Tracking Project API).
+* Displays a Grid / Table of Cases of Covid by State using the COVID Tracking Project [https://covidtracking.com/data/api](API).
 * Displays the Date, State, Total, Positive, Negative, and Hospitalization Rates as columns.
 * Provides a Date Filter to be able to change the Date of the Data displayed.
 * Provides a State Filter to be able to filter on specific States.